-Bariatric Psychological Evaluation
+Bariatric Mental Health Evaluation

-Why have a pre-bariatric surgery psychological evaluation?
+Why have a pre-surgical bariatric mental health evaluation?

 After the evaluation, I will prepare a report and send it directly to your surgeon.